 Purposes of the proposed protocol reduce data latency and duplicate data size.
-As mentioned before, our MAC protocol is feasible for implementation because it is designed based on single-radio.
+As mentioned before, our MAC protocol is feasible for implementation on off-the-shelf sensor node because it is designed based on single-radio.

-Firstly, we present mathematical result compared with HvMAC.
-MuChMAC, and baseline MAC protocol.
+Firstly, we present result of analysis compared with HyMAC, MuChMAC, and baseline MAC protocol.
 The number of channels (C) is fixed to 4 and the number of nodes(N) is not fixed.
 N is changed from 1 to 64.
-Secondly, we present experimental result compared with the baseline MAC protocol.
-As shown in the mathematical result, C is fixed to 4 and N is not fixed.
-In our experiment, we use ZigbeX-I and ZigbeX-II modules which support the multi-channel communication by using CC2420 RF transceiver as shown in Fig.8.
+Secondly, we present result of measurement compared with the baseline MAC protocol.
+Like as the analysis, C is fixed to 4 and N is not fixed.
+In our measurement, we use ZigbeX-I and ZigbeX-II modules which support the multi-channel communication by using CC2420 RF transceiver as shown in Fig 4-1.

 Every node uses the superframe structure which is standardized by IEEE 802.15.4.
-Fig.9 shows the superframe structure.
+Fig 4-2 shows the superframe structure.
 Supeframe is divided into active portion and inactive portion.
 Active portion is subdivided into CAP and CFP.
 The CAP is contention period and the CFP is contention-free period.
-In the simulation, we only use the CFP period.
+In the measurement, we only use the CFP period.
 It includes the GTS slot that node can be communicated without collision, and maximum number of GTS slot at one superframe is 7.